 The Pointe Marine Marina is a privately owned marina located on the north shore of Muskegon Lake.
 The marina is formed by two peninsulas that extend lakeward to the south, and is also the mouth of Bear Creek.
 The peninsulas were historically constructed of a combination of foundry fill, concrete, and miscellaneous debris.

-Restoration of the shoreline included removal of concrete debris from the shoreline and installation of a rock toe and native plants.
-Native shrubs were installed above the rock toe to provide stabilization during high water periods.
+Restoration of the shoreline included removal of concrete debris and installation of a rock toe and native plants.

 Year restored: 2013